 “We were lucky enough to witness a female humpback whale and her calf resting in the water”

 This was yet another reason why exploration by yacht is such an unbelievable experience; we were able to be very reactive, especially with rare encounters such as this which we certainly would not have seen if we had been staying on land.

 Describe your time on 40m SILENTWORLD.

 My time on SILENTWORLD was truly special.
-The level of service we received was second to none and similar to that of a much larger yacht – every member of the 8-strong crew was welcoming and friendly and all of our needs were catered for, with expectations truly exceeded.
+The level of service we received was second to none and similar to that of a much larger yacht – every member of the eight-strong crew was welcoming and friendly and all of our needs were catered for, with expectations truly exceeded.

 What I particularly loved, was that half of the crew were originally from French Polynesia which meant that our experience was greatly enhanced by their expert, local knowledge and far-reaching network of contacts.
 The chef also managed to cover every cuisine we could think of, which showcased his talents brilliantly.

-“our experience was greatly enhanced by their expert, local knowledge”
+“Our experience was greatly enhanced by their expert, local knowledge”

 SILENTWORLD offered us unrivalled flexibility and allowed us to experience Tahiti in a completely bespoke and dynamic way, something that could not be matched if we had been land-based.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.